jamievullo/Rubiks_Time_Tracker/README.md

 * cd Rubiks_Time_Tracker
 * Bundle Install
 * Run Shotgun from the command line
+* Signup for app by creating a Username, Password and entering valid email address.
+* Start entering cube times and keep track of your personal progress and accomplishments.

 ### Sources and Resources used
 * http://sinatrarb.com/documentation.html